xmatters/xm-labs-sitescope/README.md

 SiteScope uses Action Alerts that are capable of performing HTTP Rest Web Service calls to xMatters to generate an xMatters alert.

 # Installation
+To begin, download the integration zip file attached to this article and extract it to a location on your local machine.
+Some of the instructions in this article reference specific folders within the extracted integration archive.

+## xMatters set up
+### Create a REST user account
+INSERT PIC FOR CREATION OF USER

+### Assign permissions to the Communication Plan and Form
+* On the Communication Plans page, click the Edit drop-down menu for the SiteScope communication plan then select Access Permissions
+* Add the REST User created above
+* On the Communication Plans page, click the Edit drop-down menu for the SiteScope communication plan then select Forms
+* Click the Web Service drop-down menu for the SiteScope form
+* Select Sender Permissions then add the REST User created above
+* From within the Forms page, click the Integration Builder tab
+* From within the Integration Builder page select Edit Endpoints and add the REST User Created

 ## HP SiteScope